Black gay pride

 Today, there are about 20 black gay pride events all over the United States.
-The largest of these events have historically been D.C.
-Black Pride and Atlanta Black Pride.
 While black pride events started as early as 1988, D.C.
 Black Pride, which began in 1991, has been cited as one of the earliest celebrations.
 The D.C.
 Black Pride celebration started out of a tradition called the Children's Hour 15 years prior.

 Center for Black Equity

 Formerly known as the International Federation of Black Prides until 2012, the Center for Black Equity (CBE), is an international organization dedicated to equality and social justice for black LGBT people.
 On October 13, 2013, CBE president Earl Fowles, along with Congresswoman Eleanor Holmes Norton, announced a name change from IFBP to the Center for Black Equity.
 Though the organization began as a way to support the network of black gay pride celebrations worldwide, CBE now also focuses on social justice issues as well.

 The International Federation of Black Prides started during DC Black Pride of May 1999 by a coalition of Black Pride organizers representing Chicago, North Carolina, New York City, Atlanta, Detroit, Minneapolis, and Washington, DC.
 The coalition saw a need to organize the twenty-plus Black Prides in the United States and abroad for the purpose of developing sponsorship strategies, providing technical assistance, networking, mentoring, and supporting one another.
 IFBP acquired its IRS 501(c)(3) non-profit status in November 2004.